 Think of your brand as an iceberg

 The only thing that stops me eating a chicken pita everyday is their bathroom.
 Yep.
-Icky, dark, a bit on the nose with a soap dispenser that is always broken.
-Brings out a Howard Hughes style OCD in me and I find myself wanting to bathe in Domestos.
-If I was brave and a touch more insane, I would shout ‘THIS IS NOT THE HEALTHY, SUNSHINE, GOOD TIMES YOU PROMISED ME AND I AM CROSS’.
+Icky, dark, a bit on the nose, with a soap dispenser that is always broken.
+Brings out the Howard Hughes in me and I find myself wanting to bathe in Domestos regardless of consequences.

 So how do you avoid making your clients worry about picking up amoebic dysentery from your bathroom?
 An exercise we do with clients is called ‘The Titanic’.

 Slowly but surely work through every place customers come in contact with you to see if everything matches your brand positioning.
-It's time consuming work, but SO important.
+If it doesn't, start a program to fix that stuff up.
+It's time consuming work, but way worth it.

-So unless you are a French restaurant that prides itself on being difficult, live up to what you’ve promised.
+So unless you are a French restaurant that prides itself on being difficult, make good on what you’ve promised.
 Don’t be mean to your customers, don’t make them do lots of hard work that you could do for them (unless you are at a low price point), get back to them quickly and above all make sure your bathroom is spotless.

 Jodi Gaylard is co-Director of The Revery, a marketing consultancy based in Melbourne, Australia.
 The Revery make leading edge marketing and powerful creative available to businesses that are striving for growth but looking to stay lean.